JERRETT SPAETH | TATTOO ARTIST

 Large scale oriental pieces are some of Jerrett’s favorite to tattoo, but he’ll do anything if the project is going to be fun.

 To Jerrett, a tattoo is more than just a nice piece of art that someone wears forever.
 It is the memory of the time you spent earning your tattoo.
 It is the memory of the conversations you had during your tattoo.
 It is the memory of that moment and the entire process.
-An artist is nothing without a canvas and he truly appreciate every person who gets tattooed by him.
+An artist is nothing without a canvas and he truly appreciates every person who gets tattooed by him.

 As cliche as it sounds, they really are like family to him.